Kelly Ripa Says Son Michael Is Experiencing 'Extreme Poverty'

-Kelly Ripa Says Son Michael Is Experiencing 'Extreme Poverty' for the First Time
+Kelly Ripa Pokes Fun at Son Michael, Says He's Experiencing 'Extreme Poverty' for the First Time

 Michael, who recently graduated from New York University, is currently living in Brooklyn, and Ripa noted that the experience is not exactly the level of glamour he's used to.

 "I think he loves the freedom.
 He hates paying his own rent and he's chronically poor," she said of her eldest.
-"I don't think he ever really experienced extreme poverty like now."
+She joked: "I don't think he ever really experienced extreme poverty like now."

 She added that her son with Mark Consuelos used to never care about the money his grandparents sent for Halloween, noting, "Now that he's living on his own, he's called three times, 'Halloween envelope arrived?'
 Just so he can have electricity.
 He's experiencing being an adult."